azer89/HelloVulkan/README.md

 ### Compute-Based Frustum Culling

 Since the engine uses indirect draw, frustum culling can now be done entirely on the compute shader by modifying draw commands within an indirect buffer.
 If an object's AABB falls outside the camera frustum, the compute shader will deactivate the draw call for that object.
-Therefore, the CPU is unaware of the number of objects actually drawn.
+Consequently, the CPU is unaware of the number of objects actually drawn.
 Using Tracy profiler, an intersection test with 10,000 AABBs only takes less than 25 microseconds (0.025 milliseconds).

 The left image below shows a rendering of all objects inside the frustum.
 The right image shows visualizations of AABBs as translucent boxes and the frustum drawn as orange lines.